Skip to main content

 Install

-Many readers likely have LabVIEW already installed on their computers, but for those who don't, NI offers a free community edition of LabVIEW, ideal for programming studies.
-This edition can be downloaded from NI's official website.
-When downloading, select the “Community” version, as the other versions necessitate a purchased license.
-The community edition boasts almost the same features as the professional version, with the key exception being its restriction against commercial use.
+Many readers likely have LabVIEW installed on their computers, but for those who don’t, NI offers a free Community Edition of LabVIEW, perfect for learning programming.
+This edition can be downloaded from NI’s official website.
+When downloading, choose the “Community” version, as other versions require a paid license.
+The Community Edition includes nearly all the features of the professional version, except it cannot be used commercially.

-To download the community edition, you'll need to register for an NI community account.
-This can be done at no cost by choosing “Create an Account” on the top right of the NI official website.
-This account is also required for activating the software post-installation.
+To download the Community Edition, you’ll need to register for an NI Community account.
+This can be done for free by selecting “Create an Account” in the top right corner of NI’s official website.
+This account is also required to activate the software after installation.

-The conversion can be done by first installing the 'alien' package conversion tool:
+The conversion requires installing the 'alien' package conversion tool:

 sudo apt-get install alien

-Then, unzip the downloaded LabVIEW installation package.
-In the unzipped folder path (in the rpm subfolder), run the following command to convert all .rpm package files into .deb format.
-Some rpm packages are for 32-bit systems and might not be convertible; simply delete all files with “i386” in their names.
+Next, unzip the downloaded LabVIEW installation package.
+Within the unzipped folder’s rpm subfolder, run the following command to convert all .rpm files to .deb format.
+Some RPM packages are for 32-bit systems and may not convert; simply delete any files with “i386” in their names.

 sudo alien *.rpm --scripts